 Scammers and Cat Calls in Fes

 When I was planning my 2 days in Fes, I got tons of warnings from tourists and locals alike that I needed to be extra cautious and careful because the city is known for its scammers.
 However, after my visit, I think there was a bit too-much fear mongering here.
-Yes, there are scammers so keep an eye on your belongings, don’t trust everyone you meet, and know that if you are a woman you will (very) probably be harassed.
+Yes, there are scammers so keep an eye on your belongings, don’t trust everyone you meet, and know that if you are a woman you will (very) likely be harassed.
 However, it wasn’t nearly as bad (in my opinion) as people made it out to be.

 The people in the street will constantly try to get you into their shops or lead you somewhere.
 Just say no thank you or la-shukran (no thank-you in Arabic) and most of them will leave you alone.
 If they keep pushing, don’t be afraid to raise your voice and sound angry if you have to.